lfergu11/Projects/Data Science Salaries/README.md

 * Performed statistical testing to determine impact of features on salary distributions
 * Used encoding & scaling methods to improve training of the machine learning models
 * Machine learning models created includes Linear Regression, Random Forest Regressor, LGBMRegressor and CatBoostRegressor
-* Utilized GridSearchCV to tune hyperparameters to optimize quality of model.
+* Utilized GridSearchCV to tune hyperparameters to optimize quality of machine learning model.